 Make sure you hydrate with plenty of water as you move through your day and fuel up with a post workout snack that’s a healthy mix of protein and carbs.
 You can also help your recovery by takingSmarter Nutrition’s Curcumin supplement.
 It will help reduce post-workout inflammation and help improve joint mobility even more.

-If you don’t know about Curcumin, it’s the active ingredient within the turmeric root, but the curcumin itself is 250 times more potent than turmeric alone.
+If you don’t know about Curcumin, it’s the active ingredient within the turmeric root, but the curcumin itself is more potent than turmeric alone.
 Smarter Nutrition’s Curcumin supplement is great because it contains the ingredient in its most active form, which, as a result, is more bioavailable once it enters your system.
 Take it every day for the best results!

 Today marked the final episode in Dr. Nancy’s workout series, and we finished strong.
 You learned 12 advanced moves to strengthen your lower body today.